_Nick_Fancher_Photos_ID4312%20(1)_edited.jpg)

 🖤 to shape stories of meaning

-🖤 to create a personal and common space that holds and enlarges the imaginal and somatic range for self to move in
+🖤 to create a personal and a common space that holds and enlarges the imaginal and somatic range to embody and transform grief

 Grief has been in the shadow of culture for long enough.